NEW!!! Kickstarter Campaign Launched!

-These stories, individually and as a collection, really are exceptional.
+These poems, stories, and nonfiction pieces, individually and collected, really are exceptional.

-What some folks have had to say about Eclectica Best Fiction
+What some folks have had to say about the original Eclectica Best Fiction

 "It had to happen: the Web is re-birthing the Short Story.
 Web stories are leaner, snappier, sexier, and their afterglow lasts longer.
 They have to be captivating, mysterious, erotic, and ultra-hip.
 These stories from Eclectica are path-blazers.
 Now that they are in a book, old-fashioned readers can also delight in their startling freshness."